tejeshwarsharma2018/ai-model-picker/README.md

 - No single AI model will ever be the best at everything.
 - Model diversity (and specialization) is increasing, not shrinking.
-- Everyday users need simple, friendly guidance — *without* reading dozens of reviews or benchmark charts.
+- Everyday users need simple, friendly guidance, *without* reading dozens of reviews or benchmark charts.
 - A lightweight, transparent decision helper can save money, time, and cognitive load.

 ## How to Run Locally